Everything You Need To Know About Baby Bok Choy

 - If the baby bok choy is especially dirty washing it multiple times is recommended.

-Baby Bok Choy goes well with: Cashews, carrots, ginger, garlic, bell peppers, cabbage, eggplant, shrimp, green onions, oyster sauce, soy sauce, sesame oil, beef, chicken, pork, mushrooms, scallions, lemongrass, orange, fermented black beans, and lemon.
+Cashews, carrots, ginger, garlic, bell peppers, cabbage, eggplant, scallions, lemongrass, orange, lemon, green onions, onions, mushrooms, oyster sauce, soy sauce, sesame oil, shrimp, beef, chicken, pork, shrimp, and fermented black beans.

 - As a side dish, baby bok choy tastes great roasted whole in the oven with olive oil, salt and pepper.